nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 and pressing enter will give you all the information about the command: what it does, what parameters it takes and so on!
 </div>

-To learn more about parameters, do check out the section on [Parameters](#52-information-about-parameters)!
+To learn more about parameters, do check out the section on [information about parameters](#52-information-about-parameters)!

 ### Example Commands